-You can create Recovery Media using the VAIO Care.
+You can create Recovery Media using the VAIO Care (page 37).
 The media are used to restore your computer system to its factory default settings.
-To create the media, launch the VAIO Care (page 37) and then click Recovery & restore, Recovery, and Create Recovery Media.

 If your computer is not equipped with a built-in optical disc drive, you need to connect an external optical disc drive (not supplied).